globus-labs/proxima/examples/molecule-sampling/README.md

 1. _Changing the temperature_.
 The ``--temp`` flag.
 Logan's hypothesizes that lower temperatures will be more sensitive to errors because the error variance will be lower.
-2. _Changing the number of steps_.
+1. _Changing the number of steps_.
 Logan also thinks that the impact of approximation error will be smaller the more steps you average over.
+1. _Increasing the molecule size_: Picking a larger number for `--mol` will get a larger molecule that may have a larger output, which might expose errors in the surrogate more easily.

 Ways to control how often the LFA is used:
 1. _Increasing the temperature_: (Indirect) Will cause perturbations to be accepted more often,